PhoenixCreation/react-native-animations/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if you think this is complete mess!

 ***